arnav3000/aap_configuration_template/README.md

 # DevConf 2023 - Good Practices and Security for your Ansible Automation Platform-2

-## Ansible Automation Platform Configuration as Code examples template
+### Pre-requisites

+1) Running 3 VMs(1 controller, 1 DB, 1 automationhub) for RHEL-8.6
+2) ssh keys generated and exchagned in all 3 mahcines
+3) Run this as a root user
-You will need to replace the vault files with your own with these variables:
+4) Once your VM's are running, Replace the vault files with your own with these variables:

 ```yaml
 ---